istanbuljs/nyc/README.md

 > Note: include defaults to `['**']`

-## Include Reports For Files That Are Not Required
+## Include reports for files that are not required

 By default nyc does not collect coverage for files that have not been required, run nyc with the flag `--all` to enable this.